Setting up Banking and Utilities after our real estate closing

 All the time we were waiting, we could see the official we had an appointment with sitting behind his desk.
 He was sorting and stamping documents in a very leisurely manner, while studiously not acknowledging our presence.
 Although we were sitting only a few feet away.
 He was quite friendly when he finally beckoned us forward.
 There was obviously no feeling that his customers come first, or that he should re-order his priorities to deal with customers quickly.

 While waiting in the bank, we noted that other locals took the time to enjoy conversations with each other, and catch up on local news.
 There was a relaxed flavor to it all.
 Although, for those of us who are more accustomed to snappy service, it will take some getting used to.
-When getting our banking and utilities done, we need to re-set our expectations.
+When paying our utilities, we need to re-set our expectations.
 We really need to slow down that expectation of everything being done at warp speed.

 Nonetheless, everyone arriving at the bank had to go through an airport-like security screening.
 This is a small entrance booth with whooshing plexiglass doors.
 And while you stand in the booth, there is some sort of screening with a set of small lights, red and green, like traffic lights, telling you whether you are approved for entry or not.